VIB-PSB/ksrates/doc/source/concept.rst

 To position ancient whole-genome duplication (WGD) events with respect to speciation events in a phylogeny, it is common practice to superimpose a paralog *K*:sub:`S` distribution for a species of interest with ortholog *K*:sub:`S` distributions between this species and other species, resulting in a mixed paralog--ortholog *K*:sub:`S` plot.
 However, when the lineages involved exhibit different substitution rates, the various *K*:sub:`S` distributions are built on different *K*:sub:`S` scales and a direct comparison among them is likely to mislead the phylogenetic interpretation of WGD signatures or order of divergences.

-*ksrates* is an open-source tool offering a rate-adjustment strategy that brings all the distributions to a common *K*:sub:`S` scale by compensating for the differences in synonymous substitution rates relative to one focal species.
-The final mixed plot produced by *ksrates* features rate-adjusted positions of the ortholog *K*:sub:`S` distributions that help clarifying the placement of WGDs in the context of the provided phylogenetic tree.
+*ksrates* is an open-source tool offering a rate-adjustment strategy that brings all the distributions to a common *K*:sub:`S` scale by compensating for the differences in synonymous substitution rates relative to the species of interest, the focal species.
+The final mixed plot produced by *ksrates* features rate-adjusted positions of the ortholog *K*:sub:`S` estimates of species divergence times that help to clarify the phylogenetic placement of WGDs inferred in the focal species.

 For more detail about the methodology, please see our `preprint <https://www.biorxiv.org/content/10.1101/2021.02.28.433234v1>`__.